GLOBAL HEMP INNOVATION CENTER

 Leading Expertise

 With the launch of the Global Hemp Innovation Center, OSU restores its original position as the nation’s premier hemp research institution.
 OSU was the site of the country's only hemp research center from the 1880s to the 1930s.
-We are the largest comprehensive hemp research center in the nation with 75 faculty across 19 disciplines conducting research in 10 locations across the state and four locations around the world in Asia and Europe.
+We are the most comprehensive hemp research center in the nation with 65 faculty across 19 disciplines conducting research in 10 locations across the state and four locations around the world in Asia and Europe.
 As the only hemp seed certifier in the state, and one of only four in the country, OSU is able to provide growers access to a source of certified seed for planting in the state.

 Learn More